-\section{Experimental Setup}
+\section{Experimental setup}

-We use the ARGoS simulator~\cite{Pinciroli2012}~\footnote{Our open-source code is available at https://github.com/swarm-robotics/fordyca, https://github.com/swarm-robotics/titerra} with a dynamical physics model of the marXbot robot in a 3D space for maximum fidelity (robots are still restricted to motion in the XY plane).
+We use the ARGoS simulator~\citep{Pinciroli2012}~\footnote{Our open-source code is available at https://github.com/swarm-robotics/fordyca, https://github.com/swarm-robotics/titerra} with a dynamical physics model of the marXbot robot in a 3D space for maximum fidelity (robots are still restricted to motion in the XY plane).

-Robots run the FSM shown in~\cref{fig:fsm}, use short range proximity sensors for collision avoidance, and use ground sensors to check if they are currently on top of a block (blocks are abstracted as black squares on the arena floor).
-In order to answer \textbf{Q1} we run four sets of experiments characterized by swarm density and evaluate our model across the scenarios shown in~\cref{fig:foraging-dists}, relaxing core assumptions we made when deriving our model as we proceed. \begin{enumerate} \item {
+Robots run the FSM shown in~\cref{fig:fsm}, use short range proximity sensors for collision avoidance, and ground sensors to check if they are currently on top of a block.
+Blocks are abstracted as black squares on the arena floor.
+We ran four sets of experiments characterized by different swarm density, and evaluate our model across the scenarios shown in~\cref{fig:foraging-dists}, relaxing some core assumptions made when deriving our model as we proceed.

-\textbf{Constant $\SwarmDensity$, large $\TheSwarmSize$}.
-This constitutes the ``ideal'' conditions under which to evaluate the accuracy of our model, because the linearity (low $\SwarmDensity$) and mean-field assumptions we made when deriving our model hold.
-We hold $\SwarmDensity=0.01$ constant, and evaluate our model's ability to capture collective dynamics across scales on the order of 1,000s of robots, scaling the arena up with $\TheSwarmSize$.